For complete definitions see Minnesota Law, §268.035 Subd.20 (17)

 Reinstate an Employer Account reinstate

 Employers may reinstate an account that has been previously terminated.
-Users must supply the date covered wages resumed, DBA name, legal entity type, business type, and NAICS code.
+Users must supply the date covered wages resumed, DBA name, legal entity type, and business type.

 Reporting Unit reportunit